AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 ## Code Quality Testing {#code-quality-testing}

 As part of the pipeline the source code is scanned to ensure that deployments meet certain quality criteria.
-Currently, this is implemented by SonarQube.
+Currently, this is implemented by a combination of SonarQube and content package-level examination using OakPAL.
 There are over 100 rules combining generic Java rules and AEM-specific rules.
 The following table summarizes the rating for testing criteria:

 |Name|Definition|Category|Failure Threshold|
 |--- |--- |--- |--- |